Curse LLC: History

+As of February 2020 until at least November 2022, Union For Gamers was no longer accepting new channels.

+As of February 2023, Union For Gamers has reopened applications for new channels.
+Union For Gamers replaced the in-house software with Brandwatch's Paladin platform.

 Team Curse

 Curse formerly sponsored a professional team, known collectively as Team Curse, that competed in League of Legends and Call of Duty, which in addition to various high-profile wins have garnered sponsorship from companies such as Nissan, Alienware, and Cooler Master.

 In December 2014, it was announced that the team would drop the Curse name due to new League of Legends Championship Series sponsorship rules (in particular, Curse had wanted to have Curse Voice be a sponsor through other teams, which would prohibit it from being title sponsor of another team).
 It was ultimately announced in January 2015 that the Team Curse organization would merge into Team Liquid.